printdotio/printio-ios-sdk/build_checklist.md

 - Would you like to include a "Back", "Menu" and "Cart" button in the top nav along with the location text?
 - Will you use a custom icon for the back button?
 - When entering the SDK, would you like it to open from the bottom or the right side?
+- Would you like to offer your users a special deal for sharing the app on Facebook?

 ## Localization Preferences